Zirbo/IPC_LAMMPS/README.md

 For any help, feel free to contact us!

-LAST UPDATED: 1 June 2020
+LAST UPDATED: 3 July 2020

 We have 4 directories.